Find out what it takes to become a Rights Respecting School.

 We recommend that before registering for the RRSA you take a few moments to read the following advice to make sure that your school is in the best possible position to begin its Right Respecting journey.

-Becoming a rights respecting schools is about more than achieving specific criteria, it is about embedding a child rights approach into all aspects of school life.
-There are two conditions that we believe underpin RRSA success: having the commitment needed to become a right-respecting school and the resources in place to support this commitment:
+Becoming a Rights Respecting School is about more than achieving specific criteria.
+It is about embedding a child rights approach into all aspects of school life.
+There are two conditions that we believe underpin RRSA success:

 We know from experience that for a school to be successful with the RRSA, the whole school community, staff and pupils, parents and governors need be on board and supportive of the school’s ambitions.
-Becoming a rights-respecting school involves re-evaluating the school’s ethos and practices to make sure they embed the principles of the United Nation’s Convention on the Rights of the Child.
-It is therefore vital that the whole school community, and especially the Headteacher and Senior Leadership Team, are committed to the school’s participation in the RRSA.
-This includes providing support to the RRSA Lead and making sure they have both the time and resources to implement right-respecting practices, including attending RRSA training and then re-delivering this training to other staff.
+Becoming a Rights Respecting School involves re-evaluating the school’s ethos and practices to make sure they embed the principles of the United Nation’s Convention on the Rights of the Child.
+It is therefore vital that the whole school community, and especially the headteacher and senior leadership team, are committed to the school’s participation in the RRSA.
+This includes providing support to the RRSA Lead and making sure they have both the time and resources to implement right respecting practices, including attending RRSA training and re-delivering this training to other staff.

-We also recommend that before registering for the Award you take the time to familiarise yourself the main aspects of the RRSA.
-In particular, take a look at The Four Standards of the RRSA and The Rights Respecting Journey.
-You may also find it helpful to read The Quick Guide to the RRSA and familiarise yourself with the United Nations Convention on the Rights of the Child – the principles at the centre of the RRSA.
+Before registering for the Rights Respecting Schools Award, we recommend that you take the time to familiarise yourself with the main aspects of the RRSA.
+In particular, take a look at the three Strands of the RRSA and the Rights Respecting journey.
+You may also find it helpful to familiarise yourself with the United Nations Convention on the Rights of the Child – the principles at the centre of the RRSA.

 We’ve got all the information to get you started on your Rights Respecting journey, with guidance for each stage of the Award:

 - Bronze: Rights Committed

 - Silver: Rights Aware